ergo-log.com

 Taking the supplement also increased testosterone production.

 Sports scientists often use the ratio between cortisol and testosterone as an indicator of how easily the body builds up muscle.
-That’s why some sports scientists advise athletes to do power training early in the evening: testosterone levels may well be somewhat lower than earlier in the day, but cortisol levels are radically lower at this time of the day.
+That's why some sports scientists advise athletes to do strength training early in the evening: testosterone levels may well be somewhat lower than earlier in the day, but cortisol levels are radically lower at this time of the day.
 The figures below show how the cortisol-testosterone ratio changed as a result of taking the supplement.
 The black bar represents the group that took phosphatidylserine.

 The figure on the left shows the effect on the total amount of testosterone in the blood during the experiment.
 The black bar represents the group that took phosphatidylserine, and the total amount of testosterone increased by 35 percent in this group.
 The middle figure shows the effect on the total amount of cortisol, which is 35 percent lower in the phosphatidylserine group.
 The ratio between the two hormones improved by at least 180 percent.